CodeThat/Langchain-Chat-PDF/README.md

   6. View the answer displayed in the app interface.

-License
+## License
 MIT License

-Acknowledgments
+### Acknowledgments:
-https://streamlit.io/  Streamlit - The web application framework used for building the user interface. https://github.com/mstamy2/PyPDF2 PyPDF2 - A library for reading PDF files. https://openai.com/ OpenAI - The language model and embeddings used in the script. https://github.com/langchain/langchain langchain - The library for text splitting, embeddings, vector stores, and question answering.
+[Streamlit](https://streamlit.io/) - The web application framework used for building the user interface.
+[PyPDF2](https://github.com/mstamy2/PyPDF2) - A library for reading PDF files.
+[OpenAI](https://openai.com/) - The language model and embeddings used in the script.
+[LangChain](https://github.com/langchain/langchain) - The library for text splitting, embeddings, vector stores, and question answering.